Midlife Crisis: Production

-During production, the song was given the working title of "Madonna"; this title was later maintained as a set list name during live performances.
+During production, the song was given the working title of "Madonna"; this title was later maintained as a setlist name during live performances.
 The drum track for the song contains a sample of the first bar of the song "Cecilia", as performed by Simon and Garfunkel, repeated throughout.
 The bridge features a sample of "Car Thief" by the Beastie Boys.

 Music video

-The video for this song was directed by Kevin Kerslake, who also directed their shoestring video for the song "Everything's Ruined".
-The version on the Who Cares a Lot?: The Greatest Videos collection is uncensored and contains shots during the bridge which show a man being stretched by four horses (alluding to an old punishment for regicide, known as "quartering") – the censored version uses additional shots of choirboys running to a large cross instead.
+The music video for "Midlife Crisis" was directed by Kevin Kerslake, who also directed their shoestring video for the song "Everything's Ruined".
+The version on the Who Cares a Lot?
+The Greatest Videos collection is uncensored and contains shots during the bridge which show a man being stretched by four horses (alluding to an old punishment for regicide, known as "quartering") – the censored version uses additional shots of choirboys running to a large cross instead.
 Singer Mike Patton can also be seen dancing around holding a spade.

-For the video, the sound mix of this song is slightly different than the album version (on certain promotional releases it is referred to as 'The Scream Mix').
-For the DVD re-release of Who Cares a Lot?: The Greatest Videos, the album version of the song is used instead, with the accommodating edits made.
+For the video, the sound mix of this song is slightly different than the album version (on certain promotional releases it is referred to as 'The Scream' mix).
+For the DVD re-release of Who Cares a Lot?
+The Greatest Videos, the album version of the song is used instead, with the accommodating edits made.

-Appearances and covers

-"Midlife Crisis" has featured on the soundtrack for the videogames Tony Hawk's Underground 2 and Grand Theft Auto: San Andreas on the fictional radio station Radio X. It is a master track song on Rock Band 3, with the fade-out ending edited for gameplay reasons.

-The song has been covered on industrial metal band Bile's 2002 album The Copy Machine.
+Cover versions

 It was covered by American rock band Disturbed twice: the first time for a Faith No More tribute album, which was instead released through the Internet; the second time as a B-side to their fourth studio album Indestructible.
 This re-recorded version was released on Covered, A Revolution in Sound and remastered for a third release on their B-side compilation album The Lost Children.

 In 2021, ex-Korn drummer David Silveria's band Breaking in a Sequence included a cover of "Midlife Crisis" on their debut EP.